-The objective of the pore scale task is to identity mechanisms that influence fluid transport, chemical reactions, and oil recovery.
+The objective of the pore scale task was to identity mechanisms that influence fluid transport, chemical reactions, and oil recovery.

 Task leader: Espen Jettestuen, research manager, NORCE (email@example.com)

-The main topics in this task has been to study the behaviors of polymers and the effect of water chemistry on the strength and structure of the pore space.
+The main topics in this task was to study the behaviors of polymers and the effect of water chemistry on the strength and structure of the pore space.

-In the project "Description of the Rheological Properties of Complex Fluids Based on the Kinetic Theory" kinetic theory is used to predict the polymer fluid rheology from the microscopic description of the polymer.
-This method has now been used to consider salinity effects and mechanical degradation of the polymer.
-Journal publications on both topics are planned.
-Project manager Dmitry Shogin was awarded a VISTA scholarship extending the project duration to 2022.
-Two PhD students are joining the project.
-The experimental PhD, Siv Marie Åsen, has started early 2018.
-The numerical PhD started August 2018.
+In the project "Description of the Rheological Properties of Complex Fluids Based on the Kinetic Theory" kinetic theory was used to predict the polymer fluid rheology from the microscopic description of the polymer.
+This method has been used to consider salinity effects of the polymer.
+Journal publications on both topics are published.
+Project manager Dimitri Shogin was awarded a VISTA scholarship extending the project duration to 2022.
+Two PhD students joined the project.
+The experimental PhD, Siv Marie Åsen, started early 2018.
+The numerical PhD, Bjarte Hetland, started August 2018.
 See project description on VISTA's home page.

-The PhD project "Experimental investigation of fluid chemistry effect on adhesive properties of calcite grains" studies the adhesion of calcite-calcite surfaces in different brines using atomic force microscopy and atomic force apparatus.
-These measurements techniques have been extended to work on rough surfaces so that the adhesion force can also be studied as a function of surface topology.
-The PhD student has received a six months extension to finish the thesis.
-An article has been published in "Langimur".
+The PhD project "Experimental investigation of fluid chemistry effect on adhesive properties of calcite grains" studied the adhesion of calcite-calcite surfaces in different brines using atomic force microscopy and atomic force apparatus.
+These measurements techniques was extended to work on rough surfaces so that the adhesion force can also be studied as a function of surface topology.
+An article was published in "Langimur".

-Numerical methods are developed in the project "Micro Scale Simulation of Polymer Solutions" to study fluids with non-Newtonian rheology’s on the pore scale.
-The simulations will be used to understand which polymer properties are important on the Darcy scale.
-The stability of the code has been improved and can now handle viscosity ratios of 1000-5000.
+Numerical methods wee developed in the project "Micro Scale Simulation of Polymer Solutions" to study fluids with non-Newtonian rheology’s on the pore scale.
+The simulations was used to understand which polymer properties are important on the Darcy scale.
+The stability of the code was improved and can now handle viscosity ratios of 1000-5000.
 An article has been published in "Physics of Fluids".

-1.3.4 Description of the rheological properties of complex fluids based on the kinetic theory (postdoc project)
+1.3.4 Description of the rheological properties of complex fluids based on the kinetic theory (postdoc project by Dimitri Shogin)